 |h oo re = (2G / 15c 5 ) ( d 5 / dt 5 K ab ) x a x b ,|

-is the same as the velocity at which energy is carried away by gravitational waves according to the quadrupole formula (2.77).
-However, this result is obtained here in an independent way, in no way related to the energy contained in the gravitational waves!
+comes out the same as the velocity at which energy is carried away by gravitational waves according to the quadrupole formula (2.77).
+However, this result is obtained here in an independent way, in no way related to the energy contained in the gravitational waves !

 of gravitational energy

 So far, we have analyzed the properties of gravitational energy (and the justification of its existence) on a theoretical level.
-The second line of argument in favor of the existence of gravitational field energy turns to experiment - to study the conditions under which gravitational forces can do work and lead to the conversion of gravitational energy into other forms of energy.
+The second line of argument in favor of the existence of gravitational field energy turns to experiment - to study the conditions under which gravitational forces can perform work and the conversion of gravitational energy into other forms of energy can occur.

-One such " gravitational engine " can be considered, for example, the tidal sea , which, through gravity , converts part of the kinetic energy of the orbiting moon into heat and mechanical energy on the Earth's surface.
-However, the whole process takes place deep inside " inductive " zone system (practically in the middle) , so that any effects of retardation and final velocity gravitational effect with respect to the slow orbital period no effect - transfer power herein can be described in the context Newtonian theory.
+One such "gravitational engine" can be considered, for example, the sea tide, which, through gravity, converts part of the kinetic energy of the orbiting moon into heat and mechanical energy on the Earth's surface.
+However, the whole process takes place deep inside "inductive" zone of system (practically in the middle), so that any effects of retardation and final velocity of gravitational action will not be manifested in any way due to the slow orbital period - energy transfer can be described here in the context Newtonian theory.

-As for gravitational waves, already in the fifties H.Bondi proposed a very simple and illustrative imaginary experiment, the arrangement of which is shown in Fig.2.15.
-On a smooth rod, two material rings can move almost freely, with sufficiently low friction.
+As for gravitational waves, already in the fifties years H.Bondi proposed a very simple and illustrative imaginary experiment, the arrangement of which is shown in Fig.2.15.
+On a smooth rod, two massive rings can move almost freely, with sufficiently low friction.
 Gyroscopes at the ends of the rod prevent its (local) rotation.
-The whole system moves freely in space (center of gravity after geodesy) and gravitational waves move the rings apart and towards each other due to the deviation of geodesics .
-Due to friction agains the rod is thus part of the energy of gravitational waves is converted into heat , which can exploit from the rod.
-Possibly if the rings were connected to the dynamo via levers and a suitable transmission, the energy of the gravitational waves would be converted into electrical energy .
-From an energetic point of view, we can consider gravitational wave detectors (briefly described in the previous paragraph) with a bit of exaggeration as a kind of "microelectric power plant" with a small power using the energy of gravitational waves.
+The whole system moves freely in space (center of gravity after geodesy) and gravitational waves move the rings apart and towards each other due to the deviation of geodesics.
+Due to friction agains the rod, part of the energy of gravitational waves is thus converted into heat, which can take from the rod.
+Possibly if the rings were connected to the dynamo via levers and a suitable gearbox, the energy of the gravitational waves would be converted into electrical energy.
+From an energetic point of view, we can consider gravitational wave detectors (briefly described in the previous paragraph) with a bit of exaggeration as a kind of "microelectric power plant" with a small power, using the energy of gravitational waves.
 Perhaps there can be no more convincing argument that gravitational waves have energy than that, with the help of a suitable arrangement, this energy can in principle be taken and converted into another type of energy..!..

 |Fig.2.15.
 A simple arrangement for converting the energy of gravitational waves into heat.|

-Thus, the general theory of relativity clearly implies the existence of gravitational waves , which detach from the source and carry with them into space part of its energy, momentum and angular momentum even without the presence of some "receiver" of these waves.
-The integral law of conservation (2.86) of energy and momentum changes into shape when gravitational radiation is included
+Thus, the general theory of relativity clearly implies the existence of gravitational waves, which detach from the source and carry with them into space part of its energy, momentum and angular momentum, even without the presence of some "receiver" of these waves.
+The integral law of conservation (2.86) of energy and momentum, when gravitational radiation is included, changes to shape

 E = Vò [ r . v2/2 - (grad j)2/(8pG) ] d V ,